Okly2023/markdown-challenge/README.md

 | Pinneapple: | yes/**No**   |

 ### my Hobbies
--listening to Music
+- listening to Music
- -AfroBeats
+ - AfroBeats
- -OldSchool
+ - OldSchool